-Since this was Don’s first time to my house, I showed him around some of my preparations.
-By this time I had over 250 gallons of fresh water, food, supplies, and various little devices I had been working on.
-This included my windmill generator, water purifiers, air filters, and a whole lot more cool little devices.Don started referring to me from that point on as “Super Prepper.”
+Since this was Alex’s first time to my house since I started prepping, I showed him around some of what I had done.
+By this time I had over 550 gallons of fresh water, food, supplies, and various little devices I had been working on.
+This included my windmill generator, water purifiers, air filters, and a whole lot of other cool projects.
+Alex started referring to me from that point on as “Super Prepper.”
 Whenever I would call him he’d answer by saying, “What’s up Super Prepper?
-What you working on today?” and the name stuck.
+What are you working on today?” and the name stuck.

 Along Came SuperPrepper.com

 After spending an ungodly number of hours online, reading, and talking to friends, I realized that people were continuously reaching out to me with questions about prepping.
 How do I effectively store water for the long term?
 What are the best types of food to store for a disaster?
 How can I purify water in an emergency?
 I was answering an endless slew of questions and I found myself repeating things over and over to different people.

 That’s why I decided to make this site—I wanted to help make other people into “Super Preppers” too.
 So I started throwing up tidbits of information that I wanted to share and found it very satisfying!
 I could learn from people who would comment on my articles and then I could update my articles with the best knowledge available from those I connected with.
 Soon, my prepping articles were bursting with good information.
 Now I have the SuperPrepper YouTube channel where I post information and videos online that are for people to share and enjoy.